utkarshdalal/PluviaGoldberg/README.md

 ## How to Use

+(Note that GameNative is still in its early stages, and all games may not work, or may require tweaking to get working well)
 1. Download the latest release from the [Releases](https://github.com/utkarshdalal/GameNative/releases) page
 2. Install the APK on your Android device
 3. Login to your Steam account